JunZhuSecurity/GasStationFinder/README.md

 The best way to become acquainted with the application is to see the example:
 -----------------------------------------------------------------------------

-Simply search your location by search panel on the top left of the web page such as we search sahakar nagar, bangalore then you can see all gas stations which is nearby sahakar nagar over the map, you can easily find the way by street view, you can also see the name of gas stations.
+Application expects initially from user to share his location (whereas not sharing location will redirect to some pre-defined location).
+User can also simply go to search panel on the top left of the web page providing specific area name such as sahakar nagar, bangalore and then user can see all gas stations which is nearby sahakar nagar on the map, user can easily find the way by street view, user can also see the name of gas stations.
+Along with the gas sation name user will be able to check estimated time, estimated distance, nearby traffic conditions.